GoogleCloudPlatform/dfcx-scrapi/README.md

 ## Authentication
 In order to use the functions and API calls to Dialogflow CX, you will need a Service Account that has appropriate access to your GCP project.
-For more information on view the official docs for [Creating and Managing GCP Service Accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
+For more information and to view the official documentation for service accounts go to [Creating and Managing GCP Service Accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

 <!-- USAGE EXAMPLES -->
 # Usage